grytsiuko/Library/README.md

 Actions:

-- Fetch book by id - API receives a request, checks whether the result is cached and executes DB query if not
+- (GET /api/books/{id}) Fetch book by id - API receives a request, checks whether the result is cached and executes DB query if not
-- Save book - API receives a request, executes RPC on Worker and responds synchronously with created entity id of error message
+- (POST /api/books) Save book - API receives a request, executes RPC on Worker and responds synchronously with created entity id of error message

 In order to run application, just run in cmd: